egger/cronica/README.md

 ## Contact

 If you any question, you can send me an email at <a href = "mailto: contact@alexandremadeira.dev"> contact@alexandremadeira.dev</a>, I'll try to answer as quick as I can.<br>
+I'm also availabe at iMessage, you can send a message at the same email address above.<br>
 Follow me on Twitter: [_alexMadeira](https://twitter.com/_alexMadeira).